 Since its founding in 1996 at the Juilliard School, the Murasaki Duo has been dedicated to performing the cello and piano literature as chamber music.
 Named in homage to Lady Murasaki, the author of the world’s first novel, cellist Eric Kutz and pianist Miko Kominami weave their instruments’ voices together in a unique and compelling equal partnership.
 The Duo has performed in North America, Europe, and Asia, including concerts in New York City, Los Angeles, Chicago, Toronto, Washington, London, Tel Aviv, Copenhagen, and Oslo.

-In 2015 the Duo released a new compact disc entitled Duo Virtuosoon the Delos label.
+In 2015 the Duo released a new compact disc entitled Duo Virtuoso on the Delos label.
 American Record Guide praised the recording as containing “fine, beautifully balanced performances,” and it concluded, “These are two outstanding musicians.”
 The disc won the Violoncello Foundation’s Listeners Choice Award, from among all cello CD’s released in 2015.
-Last year the Duo released a new CD featuring the complete cello/piano works of Los Angeles composer Maria Newman.
+In 2018 the Duo released a new CD featuring the complete cello/piano works of Los Angeles composer Maria Newman.

 Advocates for new music, the Murasaki Duo actively commissions new works, in addition to performing the classics.
 Its program “The Commissions” features five commissioned works from 2007-2012.
 The Duo has been a part of leading festivals, such as the Niagara International Chamber Music Festival, the Malibu Coast Music Festival, the Icicle Creek Music Center, Cello an American Experience, and it has been broadcast on public radio stations throughout the country.